PeaPodTechnologies/PeaPod/software/PeaPod-Arduino/README.md

-# PeaPod Arduino Firmware
+# PeaPod Arduino Software

-Includes all libraries and code ("firmware") for PeaPod's Arduino Micro.
+Includes all libraries and code for PeaPod's Arduino Micro.

 ## References